Pabadhi/SPAC-Studios/README.md

 ---

-# Spac Studios
+# SPAC Studios

 https://github.com/Pabadhi/SPAC-Studios/assets/129760133/89186197-f44c-48a1-a6ba-f794279e106a

-Welcome to Spac Studios!
+Welcome to SPAC Studios!
 This repository contains the game files for our latest project.
 Due to their size, we've uploaded them to our Document Management System (DMS).

 ## Accessing Game Files

-To access the game files, please follow this link: [Spac Studios DMS](https://dms.uom.lk/s/g9rao7BD59XYJ5x)
+To access the game files, please follow this link: [SPAC Studios DMS](https://dms.uom.lk/s/g9rao7BD59XYJ5x)

 ### Instructions